Table of Contents

 In March 2018, the pack took its third adventure campout to Caprock Canyon State Park.

 In May 2018, the Pack 862 leadership almost unanimously endorsed Family Scouting, fully embracing the entire community by opening its program to girls.
-To permit this change, Pack 862 moved its charter to Central Lutheran Church.
+The Hexter PTA subsequently forbade the pack from accepting girls.
+To permit its new, inclusive policy, Pack 862 moved its charter to Central Lutheran Church.

 In December 2018, Pack 862 rechartered with 137 members, setting another membership record with 14% growth.
 That is when Pack 862 became the largest Cub Scout pack in Circle Ten Council.